-If you believe IBAC has acted in a way not compatible with the Charter of Human Rights and Responsibilities, you can make a complaint to the Victorian Ombudsman.
+If you believe IBAC has acted in a way not compatible with the Charter of Human Rights and Responsibilities, you can make a complaint to the Victorian Inspectorate.

 Complaints about discrimination, sexual harassment, racial or religious vilification and victimisation can be made to the Victorian Human Rights and Equal Opportunity Commission.